zehnm/gc-unified-lib/README.md

 Simple Node.js module to send commands to Global Caché devices supporting the Unified TCP API.
 Should handle reconnection (if connection lost), resending (on busyIR), etc.. but not abstract away the Unified TCP API.

-Note: Only testing with IP2IR device, but it should work with any of the Global Caché product family devices.
+Note: Only tested with GC-100-12 and IP2IR devices, but it should work with any of the Global Caché product family devices.

 ## Installation